lfiaschi/advanced-pymc-marketing-examples/blogs/optuna_pymc_marketing_blog.md

-# Optimizing Hyperparameters of Causal MMM with Bayesian Optimization: Combining Optuna with PyMC-Marketing
+# Combining Optuna with PyMC-Marketing: Causal MMM Hyperparameters Optimization with Bayesian Optimization

 You've built a Bayesian Media Mix Model.
 You've tried 5 different Fourier orders for seasonality.
 You've tested adstock lags from 4 to 12 weeks.
 Yet your model still claims your best-performing channel should get zero budget, and your posterior predictive checks look terrible.
 Your stakeholders are questioning whether this "sophisticated" Bayesian approach is worth the complexity.